-- Crop Use the crop type from the pick list that best matches the cover crop in the enterprise analysis.
+- Crop Use the crop type from the pick list that best matches the cover crop in the analysis.
 Select the individual crop if a single species is planted.
-If a mix is planted, utilize the best fit of the following: cover crop grazing (unit is AUM), cover crop mix (unit is \$), or cover crop rye mix (unit is \$). - Type the cover crop enterprise should be identified as Double Crop. - Acres and Tenure both acres and tenure type (rented, owned, share rented) must match for the cover crop and base crop/cash crop that are being combined and analyzed together. - Production if a cover crop is harvested or grazed, indicate the production received from the acres.
+If a mix is planted, utilize the best option: cover crop grazing (unit: AUM), cover crop mix (unit: \$), or cover crop rye mix (unit: \$). - Field ID enter a Field ID for both the cover crop & grown after cover crop enterprises.
+Leave this Field ID description consistent for each year's analysis to allow tracking cover crop related fields over time to determine long term impacts of using cover cropping practices. - Type the cover crop enterprise should be identified as Double Crop. - Acres and Tenure both acres and tenure type (rented, owned, share rented) must match for the cover crop and base crop/cash crop that are being combined and analyzed together. - Production if a cover crop is harvested or grazed, indicate the production received from the acres.
 If the cover crop is solely for agronomic and soil enhancement purposes and terminated in the spring, there will be no production.
 This is expected and acceptable. - Other Income allocate any conservation payments received related to planting cover crops as Other Income.
 These may have been received the prior year, when the cover crop was planted. - Combine with enterprise number combine the cover crop with the base crop/cash crop planted after.
 The base crop/cash crop is analyzed separately, as its own enterprise.

-1
+1 2

-Crop Rye Silage Corn
+Crop Cover crop mix Corn

-Description cover crop Acres w/ cover crop
+Description Cover crop acres Grown w/ Cover Crop

+Field ID John's 40 John's 40

 Туре Double Crop Normal

-Acres owned 25 2
+Acres owned 40 40

 Acres cash rented

 Acres share rented

-Your Share (%) 100
+Your Share (%) 100 100

-Total production (your share) 50 ton 5,000 bu.
+Total production (your share) \$ 7,680 bu.

-Value per unit 50.00 ton 4.55 bu.
+/alue per unit \$ 5.72 bu.

-Total product value 2,500 22,75
+Total product value 43,930

 Hedging gain or loss

-Crop insurance income 36
+Crop insurance income

 LDP income

-Crop government payments 1,00
+Crop government payments

-Other income 566
+Other income 800

 Combine with ent. number 2